Blank blank WWII Vehicle and Gun Database

 General Information

-The Renault FT 17 Char Canon BS was designed in 1917, manufactured by Renault based on the existing fully tracked FT17 and was in use from 1917 to 1935.
+The Renault FT 17 Char Canon BS was a Light Tank designed in 1917, manufactured by Renault, it was based on the fully tracked FT17 chassis and was in use from 1917 to 1935.

 The vehicle was powered by Renault '4 Cylinder 35hp' petrol powerplant producing 35 HP which could drive the vehicle on roads at up to 5 mph with a range of about 35 miles before refuelling.
 Its cross country performance was poor providing a max speed of about 3 mph and a range of about 14 miles.